Which Is Better between Composite and Plastic Decking?

 In most cases, you can remove any staining from your decking through simple cleaning.
 All you will need is ammonia-free soap, dishwasher liquid and hot soapy water.
 Brush the soapy solution with a soft bristle brush along the grain of the decking boards.
 Once you have successfully removed any staining, you can gently hose your decking down with a garden hose.
 To learn how to accurately clean and maintain your composite decking, check out our maintenance guide.

-The best way to remove mould stains from composite decking is by scrubbing the decking with vinegar and baking soda.
+The best way to remove mould stains from composite decking is by scrubbing them with vinegar and baking soda.
 Vinegar and baking soda are natural decking cleaners and are great for removing mould.
 They can be used to remove a number of stains.
 For more information about using vinegar and baking soda on your deck please have a look at our article.

-Bird, dog, and cat poop, as well as their urine can stain the surface of composite decking.
-To remove these stains from your deck surface, you have to wash your deck.
-You can apply a liquid dishwasher on the surface of your composite decking and use a brush to scrub it.
-Scrub it till the stains are gone, then rinse the deck with water.
+Bird, dog, and cat excrement, as well as urine, can stain the surface of composite decking.
+To remove these stains from your decking surface, you have to wash them.
+You can apply a liquid dishwasher to the surface of your composite decking and use a soft bristle brush to scrub it.
+Once the stains are gone, rinse the decking with water.

 Hard Water Stains

 Hard water can stain the surface of your composite decking.
-It can leave white spots on your deck surface.
+This is because it can leave white spots on your decking surface.
 These stains can disfigure the appearance of your composite decking.
-To remove the stains from your composite decking, use soap and water.
-Mix soap and water in a bucket and use a soft bristle brush to scrub away hard water stains.
+To remove the stains from your WPC decking, mix dishwasher soap with hot water in a bucket and use a soft bristle brush to scrub away hard water stains.
 Any puddles or large bodies of water should not be left on your decking surface, as this can cause damage to the decking surface.